apache/trafficserver/doc/admin-guide/files/ip_allow.config.en.rst

 address is in the range and the method matches.
 If there is a match, |TS| allows the connection (for ``ip_allow``) or denies it (``ip_deny``).

-For each inbound or outbound connection the applicable rule is selectd by first match on the IP address.
+For each inbound or outbound connection the applicable rule is selected by first match on the IP address.
 The rule is then applied (if the method matches) or its opposite is applied (if the method doesn't match).
 If no rule is matched access is allowed.
 This makes each rule both an accept and deny, one explicit and the other implicit.
 The ``src_ip`` rules are checked when a host connects